Saranya2328/CODTECH-Task1/README.md

 ### Basic Structure
 **1.HTML:**
-A text input for adding new tasks.A button to trigger the task addition.
+A text input for adding new tasks.

+A button to trigger the task addition.

 An unordered list (<ul>) to display the tasks.

 **2.CSS:**